Awesomenauts: Development

 Awesomenauts was announced for Xbox Live Arcade and PlayStation Network on 19 May 2011 in a press release from publisher DTP Entertainment.
+The project was supported by the Dutch Game Garden, a studio incubation program.
 The first playable build of the game was revealed for and played by the attending press at E3 2011.
 A release date of 2 May 2012 was later announced by developer Ronimo Games on 3 March 2012.
-The game was ported to Windows and Steam on 1 August 2012 with an OSX version arriving on 7 December 2012 and a Linux version on 29 May 2013.
+The game was ported to Windows and Steam on 1 August 2012, with an OS X version arriving on 7 December 2012, and a Linux version on 29 May 2013.

-Ronimo Games announced a PlayStation 4 release, co-developed with Abstraction Games with improvements and updates from the PC version as well as DLC, on 14 August 2013, intended for release with the console's launch.
-The PlayStation 4 version, entitled Awesomenauts Assemble!, was released on 4 March 2014 following a delay to the console's launch window.
+Ronimo Games announced a PlayStation 4 release, co-developed with Abstraction Games, with improvements and updates from the PC version, as well as DLC, on 14 August 2013, intended for release with the console's launch.
+The PlayStation 4 version, entitled Awesomenauts Assemble!, was released on 4 March 2014, following a delay to the console's launch window.
 On 2 June 2014, Ronimo Games announced an Xbox One version of the game, originally slated for Summer 2015 but later delayed to Fall of the same year.

 Built on the second version of in-house 2D engine Ronitech, originally developed for Swords & Soldiers, Awesomenauts was described by Ronimo Games' Joost van Dongen as a MOBA combined with platforming elements, similar to but significantly different from other games in the same genre such as League of Legends and Defense of the Ancients.
 Ronimo Games specifically created for the upgraded engine a number of real-time editing tools for levels, animations, and effects, largely non-existent in the development of previous titles, for use in developing the game.

 The game's art style and direction were stated by Ronimo Games as being inspired by colorful, over-the-top animated series from the 1980s.
 Music for the game was produced in partnership with award-winning Dutch recording studio SonicPicnic.
 The game was updated regularly by Ronimo with new characters, balance changes, game modes, UI updates, visual overhauls, and matchmaking improvements since its release.

 Starstorm expansion

 In August 2013, Ronimo games started a Kickstarter campaign for additional content entitled Awesomenauts: Starstorm.
 The goal of the project was $125,000.
-By the end of the Kickstarter campaign, over $345,000 had been donated on via Kickstarter, with PayPal bringing the total to over $400,000.
+By the end of the campaign, over $345,000 had been donated, with PayPal bringing the total to over $400,000.
 Several stretch goals were reached, including a new map, a replay system, and a spectator mode.
 In addition to the three new characters planned for the paid DLC expansion (Ted McPain, Skree, and Sentry X-58), two extra characters were included after stretch goals for them were met (Penny Fox and Nibbs).

 Ronimo Games' studio head Jasper Koning said the company opted to go to Kickstarter for further development due to their bad experiences with their console publisher DTP Entertainment, who had gone bankrupt after Awesomenauts released on console, but whom they still must pay from every sale of the game.